Skip to main content

 Renewing and maintaining eligibility

-• Include at least one example related to certified practice in your self-assessment and in your professional development plan.
+• Include at least one learning goal related to your area of certification in your professional develop plan and evaluation of learning

-If you don't meet the Quality Assurance requirements you will not be eligible for certified practice designation.
+If you don't meet the Quality Assurance requirements or have not practiced in the certification area in the last three years, you will not be eligible for certification.
 To be eligible again, you will need to complete a recognized education program/course.

 Fees